-We also examine the longer-run effects on lab funding and student trainee exposure to research experience.
+Next, we examine the longer-run effects on lab funding and student trainee exposure to research experience.
 In the longer run, PIs can apply for more funding to compensate for the increased labor costs.
-Indeed, we find that PIs funded by the National Institutes of Health (NIH) are 27.82% more likely to utilize supplemental funding, additional funds provided to previous grantees, in response to the higher labor costs.
-Funding agencies do not appear to increase funding commensurate with rising labor costs, however, and a back-of-the-envelope calculation suggests that it would cost funding agencies over \$150 million dollars in additional funding per year to fully restore employment in university labs.
+Indeed, we find that PIs are 6.44% more likely to utilize supplemental funding, additional funds provided by funding agencies to previous grantees, in response to the higher labor costs.
+Funding agencies do not appear to increase funding commensurate with rising labor costs, however, and a back-of-the-envelope calculation suggests that it would cost funding agencies over \$132 million dollars in additional funding per year to fully restore employment in university labs.

-The increased labor costs also impact student trainees' exposure to scientific work and career paths.
-We show that undergraduates at universities that experienced minimum wage increases worked 11.6% fewer quarters in labs during their college years.
-However, this effect was less pronounced for students participating in the Federal Work-Study program, which subsidizes wages for students with financial need.
-Lastly, leveraging minimum wage increases as an instrument variable for the time employed in labs, we document that the decreased exposure to scientific work translates into significantly lower rates of undergraduate research assistants pursuing doctoral degrees or working in the life sciences after graduation.
-We find that working one more quarter in a lab during an undergrad's college years translates into a 10.5-11.3 percentage point increase in the rate of enrolling in a doctoral program.
+The increased labor costs also impact the exposure of student trainees to scientific work and their subsequent career paths.
+We show that undergraduates at universities that experienced minimum wage increases worked 17.5% fewer quarters in labs during their college years.
+However, this effect was less pronounced for students supported by the Federal Work-Study program, which subsidizes wages for students with financial need.
+Lastly, leveraging minimum wage increases as an instrumental variable for the time employed in labs, we document that the decreased exposure to scientific work translates into significantly lower rates of undergraduate research assistants pursuing doctoral degrees or working in the life sciences sector after graduation.
+We find that working one more quarter in a lab during an undergrad student's college years translates into between a 5.5 and 8.4 percentage point increase in the rate of enrolling in a doctoral-level program.
+Given the central role of the National Institutes of Health (NIH) in funding university-based biomedical research, we also show that reduced lab experience in NIH-funded labs in particular reduces the likelihood that students enter this sector.

 Our findings contribute to two primary strands of literature.
 First, we add to the economics of science and innovation literature on knowledge production and the scientific workforce.
-Previous work on the responses of scientists to changes in inputs to scientific production have estimated the long-run impacts of the destruction of physical and human capital (Waldinger, 2016; Baruffaldi and Gaessler, 2018) and the death of important collaborators (Azoulay, Graff Zivin and Wang, 2010).
-In addition, research has examined the effect of delays in access to funding (Tham, 2023) and increases in overall funding for research labs (Myers, 2020).
-Unlike the physical destruction of tangible assets or the death of collaborators, where an input becomes unavailable, our study examines how scientists react and adjust to changes in the relative prices of available inputs.
+Existing research on scientists' responses to changes in inputs to scientific production has for example estimated the long-term impacts of physical and human capital destruction (Waldinger, 2016; Baruffaldi and Gaessler, 2018), impacts of computing resource constraints (Boudou and McKeon, 2024), and the death of important collaborators (Azoulay, Graff Zivin and Wang, 2010).
+In addition, research has examined the effect of delays in access to funding (Tham, 2023; Tham et al., 2024) and increases in overall funding for research labs (Myers, 2020).
+Unlike the physical destruction of tangible assets, constraints to accessing computing resources, or the death of collaborators, where an input becomes unavailable or scarce, our study examines how scientists react and adjust to changes in the relative prices of available inputs.
 Unlike shocks that increase or decrease total available funding for a lab, our analysis examines situations in which a specific input price changes and traces the adaptation of scientists in response.